danpersa/hipdo-angular/README.md

 ### TODO

- * fix how the dates are handled... right now we add an int for a date after setting the completed date
  * add completed date
  * task sorting by tag group
  * reordering tasks - not really possible as the tasks are filters